CloudVPS/networking-opencontrail/doc/source/installation/playbooks.rst

     # If true, integration with Device Manager will be enabled and vRouter
     # encapsulation priorities will be set to 'VXLAN,MPLSoUDP,MPLSoGRE'.
     dm_integration_enabled: false

-    # Optional path to file with topology for DM integration.
-When set and
-    # DM integration enabled, topology.yaml file will be copied to this location
-    dm_topology_file:

     # If true, password to the created instances for current ansible user
     # will be set to value of instance_password